Learning Theories and Approaches

 The ADL Mobile Team feels the key to understanding mobile learning affordances is to identify the underlying capabilities, and then describe the affordances those capabilities provide for learning applications, as an intermediary step to eventually identify the learning strategy to be employed.
 Raw capabilities of the device are the enablers for affordances, just like a portable tire kit enables fixing a flat at the point of need.
 The portable bike pump is only one capability, but when combined with other capabilities such as a air plug, it enables a self-service affordance of being able to fix a flat tire anywhere, anytime.

-Consider the following mobile platform capabilities (often in combination). for creating and supporting learning experiences (from Woodill (2013).
+Consider the following mobile platform capabilities (often in combination). for creating and supporting learning experiences (from ADL and Woodill (2013).

 - Document viewer